Roothulhu/Pwnomicon/docs/05-shells-payloads.md

 **AWK**

-AWK is a C-like pattern scanning and processing language present on most UNIX/Linux-based systems, widely used by developers and sysadmins to generate reports.
-It can also be used to spawn an interactive shell.
+AWK is a powerful pattern scanning and processing language with C-like syntax, commonly available on UNIX/Linux systems.
+AWK also provides functionality that can be leveraged to establish interactive shell sessions in security contexts.

 ```bash
 awk 'BEGIN {system("/bin/sh")}'